Spring Term Schedule

 |

-This experiential course invites pausing and reflecting on the habits of mind.
-Cultivate awareness of the present moment, which is the only moment available to learn and live.
-Students will be guided in mindfulness and insight techniques, relaxation, and other mindfulness practices.
+This experiential course invites pausing and reflecting on the habits of mind, cultivating awareness of the present moment, which is the only moment available to learn and live.
+Students will be guided in meditation and insight techniques, relaxation, and other mindfulness practices.
 Incorporating mindfulness into daily life, class discussion, reading, and writing assignments will support understanding and personal growth.
-To facilitate establishing a personal practice, attendance will be required at DANC 218 meditation labs on specified Fridays.
-You must register for Lab when registering for the main section.
-Cluster: Mind-Body Somatics
+To facilitate establishing a personal practice, attendance will be required at meditation labs on Fridays

 |